Albestos/cybersecurity-internship-developershub/README.md

 Full write-up: `Week5_Ethical_Hacking_Documentation.docx`

-## Open Items Carried Forward to Week 6
-- Reflected XSS in the product search handler (`routes/products.js`) — currently mitigated in-browser by CSP, but should be fixed with proper output encoding.
-- Session cookie missing the `Secure` flag (`app.js`) — should be set to `true`.

 ## Files Changed in Week 5
 - `app.js` — csurf middleware setup
 - `routes/login.js` — CSRF protection on `/login` and `/login/auth`